 South Cornwall · PL24

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Tywardreath, that work is shaped by the place itself — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+Tywardreath sits in South Cornwall, and that geography ends up in the drawings — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward traditional cob and granite cottages and Edwardian houses.

 Our process